featurebyte/featurebyte/docs/about/concepts/features.md

 * amount spent by customer in icecream the past 4 weeks
 * weekdays entropy of the past 12 weeks customer visits

-A Feature can be also easily derived from multiple features when their entities are Child-Parent relationship or when the GroupBy column of the second feature is a categorical attribute of the entity of the first feature.
+A Feature can be derived from multiple features when their entities are Child-Parent relationship or when the GroupBy column of the second feature is a categorical attribute of the entity of the first feature.
 Examples of such features include:

 * Similarity of customer past week basket with her past 12 weeks basket
 * Similarity of customer item basket with basket of customers in the same city the past 2 weeks